hansintheair/BattleshipWeb/README.md

 18. Complete the steps in the Run section to test that everything is set up correctly

 ## Run
-1. Start XAMPP Apache server
+1. Start XAMPP Apache & MySQL servers
 2. In Netbeans, right-click the index.html file and select "run"
     The start page to the Battleship project should open on your browser.
     You should NOT see a 404 error.